-Facing $175m In Aid Cuts, Toms River Prepares For Chapter 9 Bankruptcy
+Facing $175m in Aid Cuts, Toms River Prepares for Chapter 9 Bankruptcy

 In a historic move, the Toms River Regional School District voted to pursue Chapter 9 bankruptcy rather than pass a 13% property tax hike on top of last year’s 9.3% increase.
 The decision comes amid a $26 million budget shortfall and years of state aid cuts totaling $175 million.